Fresh look at the effects of gravitational tidal forces on a freely-falling quantum particle: Summary and Discussion

 Still, this was achieved at the price of introducing the gravitational mass concept which has only a meaning within Newtonian gravity.
-In fact, as was already briefly mentioned below Eq.\,(\ref{KGCST}), general relativity does not allow a distinction between a gravitational mass and an inertial mass.
+In fact, as was already briefly mentioned below Eq.\,(\ref{KGCST}), general relativity does not allow a distinction between a gravitational mass and an inertial mass \footnote{Note that we solely focus here on general relativity and its foundations, excluding, thus, from our discussion extensions of general relativity.
+For a discussion on the status of the equivalence principle in, for example, the so-called dilaton models, see, e.g., Refs.\,\cite{R11,R12}, as well as Refs.\,\cite{R2,R3}.}.
 The reason why we introduced such a distinction in our treatment is to be able to investigate possible departures from general relativity's foundations at the quantum level.
 The mere fact of using the Klein-Gordon equation in curved spacetime is itself an implicit assumption of the equivalence between the two masses.
 Nevertheless, introducing by hand a different concept for the mass is one way for testing how fundamental is the identity between the two masses.
 In fact, testing the universality of free fall will probably not going to confirm or disproof the geometrization of gravity at the quantum level, and hence might not be capable of taking us closer to the theory of quantum gravity when the latter is viewed as a quantization of spacetime, as already argued in Ref.\,\cite{Philosophy}.
 However, we believe that investigating the various ways gravity and inertia enter into the dynamics of quantum particles might at least help us understand better the nature of gravity and the way it influences quantum objects.